bilgino/angularforddd/README.md

 };
 ```

-The data mapper is associated with the repository to elaborate the appropriate domain model schema.
+The data mapper is associated in the repository to elaborate the appropriate model schema.

-**» Translator pattern (Mapping VM to DM and vice versa, XMapper.toX)**<br/>
+**» Translator pattern (Mapping VM to DM and vice versa, XMapper.toXY)**<br/>

 @TODO [text]
 @TODO [image]

-**» REST, HATEOAS and the Mapper pattern**<br/>
+**» REST & HATEOAS**<br/>

 When building multi-layered, distributed web applications, data transformation is among the major challenges that occur when data traverses
 all layers (data flows up and down the stack).
-If the domain layer is replicated on the client-side, we might have to transform the server
+If the domain layer has been replicated on the client-side, we possibly have to transform the
-response schema to a complex object graph:
+server response schema to a complex object graph:

 ![](src/assets/images/Mapper_Response.png)

-For example, HAL is a hypermedia classification that provides hypermedia links in the response schema, so that we can make transitions
-through the application state by navigating hyperlinks.
-However, when mapping the response schema to the client-side domain model, it's
+For example, HATEOAS embraces hyperlinks between external resources to make transitions through the application state by navigating hyperlinks.
-indispensable to provide a response schema that also includes data.
-We can't map hyperlinks to domain models!
-Many additional requests may be necessary; In the worst case scenario for every resource, which can result in the
-dreaded N+1 problem.
-Hence, the Web API layer not only should include hypermedia links but also application data.
-There are many
-HATEOAS implementation patterns such as the JSON API specification, which seems to be a good solution to the aforementioned problem.
+However, mapping hyperlinks to a client-side domain model is not so easy!
+When consuming REST APIs, very often multiple HTTP request
+need to be sent asynchronously to assemble a model for a specific use case (UI).
+If the applied HATEOAS pattern includes hyperlinks and
+constrains the client to interact with the REST API in a navigatorial synchronous way, we might get into trouble.
-The best solution is to avoid HATEOAS for Angular applications!
+If possible, avoid HATEOAS for Angular applications!

-**» Domain Model**<br/>
+**» Domain model**<br/>

 @TODO [text]
 @TODO [image]

-**» View Model**<br/>
+**» View model**<br/>

 @TODO [text]
 @TODO [image]

-**» Model declarations in TypeScript**<br/>
+**» Model declaration strategies**<br/>

 @TODO [text]
 @TODO [image]

 ## Services

 Singleton services are important artifacts in Angular applications.
-Most of the functionality that doesn't belong in UI components is developed in services!
+Most of the functionality that doesn't belong in UI components
-We will taxonomize the code base in favor of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
+is developed in services!
+We will taxonomize the code base in favor of Domain-Driven Design, which embraces application-,
+domain- and infrastructure services.
 We will introduce the repository pattern in favor of domain state management services.

 Following guidelines can help to facilitate scope and lifetime of providers: